Learn PHP: a PHP tutorial

 ?>

-You might be wondering what happens if you omit the quotation marks altogether.
-In these cases, PHP simply produces a syntactic error message.
+You may now be wondering what happens if you omit the quotes altogether.
+In this case, PHP points them to a syntactical error.

 Error messages and masking